saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 Enter <b>NAPALM</b>.

-Though it does not abstract everything away, it is quite convenient for a lot of basic operations and it will enable you to really get somewhere quickly.
+Though it does not abstract everything away, it is quite convenient for a lot of basic operations and it will enable you to get somewhere quickly.

 <br>